 Working with 3 to 5 colors is a good amount to keep things interesting and coherent in a room.
 Less than 3 can feel a little matchy-matchy, while more than 5 can be overwhelming.
 But don’t worry you can play with shades of these 3 to 5 colors.
-So, in order to actually pick these colors, start from a picture you pinned on your Pinterest board.
+So, in order to actually pick these colors, start with a picture you pinned on your Pinterest board.
 Choose one that represents the general atmosphere of your board well.
 It can be an actual interior picture but not necessarily.
 A picture of a painting or floor tiles or even a picture of a meal can work (see the image below).

 N.B.
 When you pick your colors, focus on finding a good balance.
-For example, if you have lots of warm tones (shades of red, orange, yellow, pink) try to counterbalance it with a cooler one (a shade of blue, green, purple, grey).
+For example, if you have lots of warm tones (shades of red, orange, yellow, pink) try to counterbalance them with a cooler one (a shade of blue, green, purple, grey).

 5. Choose 2 colors as your key colors

 Once you have your 3 to 5 colors, decide which ones you want to use as your key colors.
 The key colors are the most visible in your layout.
 Often key colors are neutrals but not necessarily.
 It also depends on the style you want to infuse in your room.
 If you are more of a minimalist and like things airy and bright, then your key colors might be shades of white, grey, or beige.
 If you are a bit bolder, It might be a dark green, a warm orange, or a cool blue.